 Point Defiance Zoo & Aquarium

 Point Defiance Zoo & Aquarium (PDZA) is the only combined zoo and aquarium in the Pacific Northwest.
 The 29-acre zoological park was established in 1905, and attracts about 700,000 visitors a year.
-It is nationally accredited by the Association of Zoos & Aquariums (AZA) and the Alliance of Marine Mammal Parks and Aquariums (AMMPA), which ensure rigorously high standards of animal welfare, veterinary care, conservation, education and more.
+It is nationally accredited by the Association of Zoos & Aquariums (AZA), which ensures rigorously high standards of animal welfare, veterinary care, conservation, education and more.

 The Zoo sits within 700-acre Point Defiance Park, offering spectacular views of Mount Rainier, the Olympic Mountains and Puget Sound.
 PDZA is operated by Metro Parks Tacoma, the oldest independent park district in Washington.

 Point Defiance Zoo & Aquarium practices and promotes effective conservation on behalf of the world’s wildlife.

 We envision a world where people and wildlife share the Earth in harmony.

 In living out the Mission and Vision of Point Defiance Zoo & Aquarium, we value:

 - The Living Collection: We are committed to providing the highest level of care to the wildlife ambassadors entrusted to us.

 - Learning: We connect people to nature through unique educational experiences that engage their minds, touch their hearts and move them to embrace responsible stewardship.

 - Conservation: We support and participate in initiatives that protect and save wildlife and wild places.